How We Test Massage Guns – Our Review Process Explained

 2 – 3 stars

 Devices that don’t balance the parameters well might fall here.
-It goes for massage guns that may have a high amplitude but very low stall force.
-Or it may be a device that works well for now but its durability is questionable.
+This applies to massage guns that may have a high amplitude but a very low stall force.
+Or it may be a device that works well for now, but its durability is questionable.

 Poor!